Mykhailo Podolyak

-Early life
+Early life and education

 Podolyak spent his childhood in Lviv and Novovolynsk, Ukraine.
 Between 1989 and 2004, Podolyak lived and worked in Belarus.
 He graduated from the Minsk Medical Institute.

-Journalist career
+Career

-In Belarus
+Journalism in Belarus

 In the 1990s, Podolyak worked as a journalist for various newspapers, including Narodnaja Vola and Belorusskaya Delovaya Gazeta as well as a newspaper affiliated with the pro-Russian politician Sergei Gaidukevich.
 Podolyak was criticized by members of the Belarusian democratic opposition for a publication discrediting the former opposition presidential candidate Alaksandar Milinkievič.

 In 2004, Podolyak was deputy editor-in-chief of the opposition Belarusian newspaper Vremya.
 In June 2004, officers of the KGB of Belarus came to his house and gave him half an hour to collect his things.
 The Belarusian authorities accused Podoliak that his activities "contradict the interests of state security", and the materials contain "slanderous fabrications about the real situation in the country, calls to destabilize the political situation in Belarus".

-In Ukraine
+Journalism in Ukraine

 In 2005, Podolyak was the editor-in-chief of Ukrainska Hazeta.
 In June, the newspaper published his article "The Last Supper": it concerned the poisoning in 2004 of the then presidential candidate Viktor Yushchenko.
 The material was a journalistic investigation presented in an artistic form.
 In it, Podolyak, relying on his own sources, suggested that persons close to Yushchenko were behind the poisoning of David Zhvania, deputy head of the headquarters of Yushchenko's Our Ukraine Bloc, and Yevhen Chervonenko, Minister of Transport and Communications, a member of Yushchenko's party.

 After that, investigators from the Security Service of Ukraine (SBU, headed at that time by Oleksandr Turchynov), came to the editorial office to find out if similar materials about Yushchenko's poisoning would still be published in the newspaper.
 In addition, the Prosecutor General's Office summoned Podolyak for questioning as a witness in the poisoning case.
 According to Podolyak himself, during the 4 hours of interrogation he was mainly asked about the sources of information, which he refused to name.
 Law enforcement officers also tried to find out who paid for the publication of such an article.
 Podolyak claims that there was no customer, but due to pressure, the newspaper was unable to publish the second part of the investigation.

 In 2006, Podolyak began working with Ukrainian internet publication Obozrevatel as a freelancer.
 At the same time, he became an adviser to the owner of the publication, Chairman of the State Committee for Regulatory Policy and Entrepreneurship, Mykhailo Brodskyy.
 In December 2011, Podoliak became the editor-in-chief of Obozrevatel.

-Political career
+Russo-Ukrainian War

 In April 2020, Podolyak became an adviser to the head of the Office of the President of Ukraine Andriy Yermak and an "anti-crisis manager" of the Office.
 He controls the entire information policy of the Office of the President and advises Volodymyr Zelenskyy directly.
 In addition, he prepares ministers of the Ukrainian government for broadcasts in the media so that their theses are coordinated with the content promoted by the president.